2017 Delaware's 10th state senate district special election: Election

 This was in accordance with a 2010 law intended to make it easier for teenagers to vote upon turning 18.
 "That was not the intent", Lavelle claimed, adding that it seemed to him that the Elections Department decisions seemed to be favoring Hansen, and that the department should have let the legislature know this could happen.
 He did not know at the time he raised the issue how many under-18 voters had voted, saying he would "wait and see".
 Marino's lopsided loss turned out to make the issue moot.

 After accepting a congratulatory phone call from Biden, Hansen spoke to her supporters at the Odessa fire hall.
 She again connected the race to national politics.
 "It was the first chance for voters to declare with one loud voice that we're better than the politics of fear and division", she said.
 "I think tonight they're hearing us loud and clear in all corners of this country—and certainly in D.C. and in Dover."

 Marino did not make a statement or appear publicly.
 But other Republicans spoke for him and their party.
 While commending Marino and his campaign for their work, Lavelle admitted "we knew it would not be easy."
 He conceded that for Democrats, "it absolutely was a national race".

 Copeland, the state Republican chair, continued to accuse Democrats of buying the election. "[They] spent over $100 per vote in a district that they already had a 60-to-40 registration advantage," he said.
 "Once again, we are seeing what happens when one political party has absolute power ... corruption."

-Once she is sworn in, Hansen will complete Hall-Long's term, which expires shortly after the 2018 general election.
-She has not said yet whether she will run for re-election then; should she do so, and win, she would serve a two-year term ending in 2020, with the term after that extending to 2022.
+After being sworn in, Hansen was to complete Hall-Long's term, which would expire shortly after the 2018 general election.
+She had not said whether she would run for re-election then; should she do so, and win, she would serve a two-year term ending in 2020, with the term after that extending to 2022.